Stoneham-et-Tewkesbury: History

-In 1792, Philip Toosey was granted some 70 acre of land that formed the beginning of the village that he named Stoneham after the namesake village in Suffolk, England, where he came from.
-That same year, the toponyms of the geographic townships of Stoneham and Tewkesbury appeared.
-Tewkesbury may be attributed to Kenelm Chandler who was born in Tewkesbury, England, arrived in 1764 and was granted 9713 hectares of land in Stoneham in 1800.
+In 1792, Philip Toosey was granted some 70 acre of land that formed the beginning of the village that he named Stoneham after Stonham Aspal, his native village in Suffolk, England.
+The same year, the toponyms of the geographic townships of Stoneham and Tewkesbury appeared.
+Tewkesbury may be attributed to Kenelm Chandler, who was born in Tewkesbury, England, arrived in 1764 and was granted 9713 hectares of land in Stoneham in 1800.

 The first influx of Irish, English, and Scottish settlers came in 1815.
 By 1831, its population had passed 175.
 In 1845, the Stoneham Municipality was formed and abolished in 1847.
-In 1850, the Parish of Saint-Edmond-de-Stoneham was formed, named after Edmund Rich of Canterbury (1170-1240).
+In 1850, the Parish of Saint-Edmond-de-Stoneham was formed, named after Edmund Rich of Canterbury (1170–1240).
 The Stoneham Post Office opened in 1854.
-A year later on July 1, the United Township Municipality of Stoneham-et-Tewkesbury was established, populated by about 25 families.
+A year later, on July 1, the United Township Municipality of Stoneham-et-Tewkesbury was established, populated by about 25 families.

-In 1871, its population had grown to 640 (360 in Stoneham township and 280 in Tewkesbury township).
-In 1880, the Tewkesbury Post Office opened (and closed in 1963).
+In 1871, its population had grown to 640 (360 in Stoneham Township and 280 in Tewkesbury Township).
+In 1880, the Tewkesbury Post Office opened (it closed in 1963).
 The completion of the railroad, owned by the St. Charles and Huron River Railway Company, between Stoneham-et-Tewkesbury and Loretteville in 1912 led to intensive logging in the area.
 Timber was floated down the Hurons River to Stoneham from where it was brought by rail to Quebec City.
 The railway was also used to transport cargo and wood pulp of the Brown Corporation and the Donnacona Paper Company.
-By 1920, the place had become an important commercial center of northern Quebec.
+By 1920, the place had become an important commercial centre of northern Quebec.

 In 1973, the neighbouring municipality of Saint-Adolphe was annexed into Stoneham-et-Tewkesbury, making it one of the largest municipalities in Quebec at that time.